revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-15. Can you list out what the Maven’s order of inheritance is?
+15.Can you list out what the Maven’s order of inheritance is?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)